Margarita (Indian TV series): Rose and Pedro's marriage

 Tita tries on the marriage veil and accidentally red wine drops on it.
 The stains are hard to remove.
 Gertrude summons Nacha.
 Nacha rushes from the kitchen to solve the problem.
 She sprinkles some white powder on the veil and it becomes white as new again.

 Nacha and Elena argue over why she consented to Rose and Pedro's marriage knowing the fact that Pedro and Tita love each other deeply.
 Elena says that she is the mother of their daughters and decider of their fate.

 Later, Tita asks Nacha to get ready for the marriage ceremony.
 Nacha says she does not feel well from within, her heart is not fully happy with this marriage.
 She tells Tita to continue without her and asks her not to cry during the ceremony.
 Tita dreams of herself and Pedro getting married in the church instead of Rose.
 While she hallucinates back to reality, she realizes that Rose and Pedro are taking their first walk down the aisle as a married couple and bells are ringing.

 Pedro finds Tita and confesses to her in one corner of the house that he has done this marriage only for the sake of him being close to Tita.
 He still loves Tita and will continue to love her.

 The reception is held at Braganza house.
 Everyone is being served with the wedding cake after dinner.
 As each was eating those pieces of cake, everyone started to cry.
 Pedro and Rose ate the cake too, and cried.
 Gertrude, Tita's elder sister ate the cake too, Mai ate it too.
 All of them cried.

 Elena scolds Tita that she must have definitely put something in the cake that resulted in this incident.
 She is pleading to Mai that she did not do anything and that she can ask Nacha herself as she was also there.
 They both come to see Nacha.
 Nacha is silent.
-She has passed away.
+She has died.
 Tita starts crying telling Nacha's body that there is no one of her own after her.